yoondoong/electron_presentation/README.md

 ## Overview

 We're going to create a small desktop app that returns a GIF based on a keyword.
-Then we're going to bind some keyboard shortcuts to do a variety of things, including closing the window, creating a new window, and changing the HTML/css of the contents.
+Then we're going to bind some keyboard shortcuts to do a variety of things, including closing the window, creating a new window, and changing the HTML/css of our contents.

 ## To Use